-PUBLIC NOTICE: Pursuant to Governor Inslee’s Proclamation 20-28, in an effort to curtail the spread of the COVID-19 virus, the City Council’s Regular Meetings scheduled March 24 through April 23 will take place online and the public will not be allowed to attend in-person.
-A live feed of the online meeting will be streaming on the City’s website, and the Council is providing opportunities for public comment by submitting written comment or calling into the meeting to provide oral testimony.
-Please see the below links to access these options:
+Pursuant to Governor Inslee’s Proclamation 20-28, in an effort to curtail the spread of the COVID-19 virus, the City Council’s Regular Meetings will take place online using the Zoom platform and the public will not be allowed to attend in-person.

 The Council provides opportunities for public comment at all Regular Meetings.
 If warranted, the Council may vote to suspend its rules to allow for more public comment.

 Regular meetings are opportunities for Council discussion and for the Council to gain information on particular items from staff.
 These items are listed on the agenda as Study Items.
 The Council may also take final action on business listed on the agenda under Action Items.
 Usually, when an item is scheduled for action on a meeting agenda, it is the second time the item has been before the Council.
 The Council has had the opportunity to hear from staff and the public and to discuss the item in detail and is prepared to make a final decision.

 At the beginning of regular meetings, the public is invited to provide input on agenda items, which are not of a quasi-judicial nature, or any topic not on the agenda.
 Below are the procedures that will be followed for public comment:

 - During the “Public Comment” portion of regular meetings, members of the public may address the City Council for three (3) minutes on any topic including agenda items.

 - The total “Public Comment” period will be no more than 30 minutes.